 The episode "Just for Sidekicks" is Season 3's 8th episode in production order, but 11th in broadcast order (this is because it and the 12th episode, "Games Ponies Play", are Synchronous Episodes).
 This bumped the 9th, 10th and 11th episodes - "Apple Family Reunion", "Spike at Your Service" and "Keep Calm and Flutter On" - to spots 8, 9 and 10, respectively.

-The Italian dub of Season 2 places "A Canterlot Wedding" before "The Return of Harmony", in order to sell Pony Wedding toys which came to Europe four months before the premiere.
+Almost every foreign dub of Season 2 seems to broadcast "A Canterlot Wedding" (the finale) either right after or before "The Return of Harmony" (the premiere), in order to sell Pony Wedding toys which came earlier.

 The production order of Daria places the slightly-existential "Through a Lens Darkly" as the season three premiere.
 However, MTV decided to kick things off with the Musical Episode instead.
 Later, the DVD arranged the third season episodes so that the musical would take up the seventh spot, and "Through a Lens Darkly" could designate the start of the season.